canro91/Pipelinie/README.md

 }
 ```

 2. Create a `PipelineBuilder`.

-You could load the definition of your steps from a db, config files or anywhere else.
+You could load the definition of your steps from a db, config files, or anywhere else.
 Pipelinie has a base implementation to load your steps from ASP.NET Core default dependency container.
 This base implementation uses a default pipeline.

 ```csharp
 public class BuyItemPipelineBuilder : PipelineBuilderBase<BuyItemCommand>